cdl-geneseo/geneseo-dictionary/I/iPhone.md

 # iPhone

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : iPhone

 Created by  Amanda Neri on Dec 11, 2020

 iPhonen.
 A smart phone that is created from the company Apple.
 Comes in various versions depending on the year created.Source: Dictionary of Geneseo English, Fall 2020, NeriAs of 2020, 82% of students surveyed know the word.
 (Neri, G-M, 2020)  82% of students surveyed know the word.
 Of those surveyed, 94% believed it originated elsewhere.(Neri, G-M, 2020)